DRIP: Domain Refinement Iteration with Polytopes for Backward Reachability Analysis of Neural Feedback Loops: Introduction

 \section{Introduction}

-Neural networks (NNs) offer promising capabilities for data-driven control of complex systems.
-However, formally certifying safety properties of systems that are controlled by NNs remains an open challenge in the field.
+\IEEEPARstart{N}{eural} networks (NNs) offer promising capabilities for data-driven control of complex systems (e.g., self-driving cars).
+However, formally certifying safety properties of systems that are controlled by NNs remains an open challenge.

 To this end, recent work developed reachability analysis techniques for Neural Feedback Loops (NFLs), i.e., dynamical systems with NN control policies~\cite{everett2021reachability,hu2020reach,chen2022one,sidrane2021overt}.
 For \textit{forward} reachability analysis, these techniques compute the set of states the system could reach in the future, given an initial state set, trained NN, and dynamics model.
 Due to the NNs' high dimensionality and nonlinearities, exact analysis is often intractable.
 Thus, current methods instead compute guaranteed over-approximations of the reachable sets, based on relaxations of the nonlinearities in the NN~\cite{everett2021reachability,hu2020reach,chen2022one} or dynamics~\cite{sidrane2021overt,everett2021reachability}.
 While forward reachable sets can then be used to check whether the closed-loop system satisfies desired properties (e.g., reaching the goal), forward methods can be overly conservative for obstacle avoidance~\cite{Rober22_CDC}.